wcchu/GoTick/README.md

 The program builds a tournament of the tic-tac-toe games (https://en.wikipedia.org/wiki/Tic-tac-toe).
 Any number of robot and/or human players attend the tournament.
 In each session, two out of all players are chosen.
 These two players play any number of episodes.
 A robot has a fixed intelligence but gains experience over episodes and sessions.
 Each robot exports its experience to an data file which is then analyzed and visualized.

-To run the program, build the executable file by `go build -o executable_file.exe` then run that executable.
+To run the program, build the executable file by `go get github.com/wcchu/GoTick` then run `GoTick`.

 ## Reinforcement learning algorithm